mabounassif/math-bootcamp.github.io/_posts/2019-08-21-information-theory.md

 > As Jenny walks into a room, someone yells out "145!" and then the whole room
 > starts laughting.
-> Perplexed, Jenny tried to make sense of what just happened, she picked up a
+> Perplexed, Jenny tries to make sense of what just happened, she picks up a
-> pamphlet from the front table and took the first available seat she could
+> pamphlet from the front table and takes the first available seat she could
 > find.
 Moments
 > later another person yells "256!" and again the whole room erupts into
 > laughter, including Jenny.